Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Star-Masks/Meteorite-Xombie.md

       desc: "3 damage"
       traits:
           - name: "Natural 16+"
-            desc: "The attack does double damage, but the xombie takes 1d6 damage.<br/>[Group ability]C: Vomit tentacles +6 vs. PD (1d3 nearby enemies in a group)—4 damage"
+            desc: "The attack does double damage, but the xombie takes `dice: 1d6` damage."
+    - name: "[Group ability] C: Vomit tentacles +6 vs. PD (1d3 nearby enemies in a group)"
+      desc: "4 damage"
 traits:
     - name: "Group ability"
       desc: "For every four meteorite xombies in the battle (round up), one of them can use _vomit tentacles_ once during the battle."